NeCTAR-RC/ResOsTrainTheTrainer/Booklet/Booklet.md

 way the material has been reworked to take into account the latest in educational research and feedback from the actual delivery.

-BTW, Software Carpentry material is licenced under a creative commons logo.
+BTW, Software Carpentry material is licenced under a creative commons licence.
 Anyone is free to use it.

 **NB** But you are not free to use their name and logo!
 There are strict conditions applied to this.
 They want to maintain their good name and reputation!